cisagov/get.gov/pages/domains/domains_before.md

 ### Authorizing official

-Your authorizing official is the person within your organization who can authorize your domain request.
-This is generally the highest-ranking or highest-elected official in your organization.
+Your authorizing official is a person within your organization who can authorize your domain request.
+This person must be in a role of significant, executive responsibility within the organization.
 [Read more about who can serve as an authorizing official](../eligibility/#you-must-have-approval-from-an-authorizing-official-within-your-organization).

 What we’ll need to know about your authorizing official:
 - Name